 When we think of the women of Afghanistan feeling trapped and alone, depressed and forgotten, we know that “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”

 Beyond our spiritual command to pursue justice, we must also consider this is the only country in the world where women and girls are not allowed to go to school.
 We sometimes take school for granted, often complaining or showing up late to class without a second thought.
-But school is not just a pastime or a hobby, it is a basic human right.
+But school is not just a pastime or a hobby.
+It is a basic human right.

 The UN further describes education as a “passport to human development that opens doors and expands opportunities and freedoms.”
 So when you close those doors, you also shut down dreams.
 The dreams of Afghan girls have been shattered for years.

 I had the opportunity to get on the ground in South Asia for my three-part podcast series Dear Taliban which focuses on the lives of three resilient, young Afghan women.
-They’re as different and diverse as Afghanistan itself; a country of 42 million representing a wide range of ethnic backgrounds.
+They’re as different and diverse as Afghanistan itself, a country of 42 million representing a wide range of ethnic backgrounds.

 Meet Haya

-One of the young women I met is named Haya.
+One of the young women I met is Haya.
 One glance at her and you know she’s from the big city – bright, beautiful headscarves accompany her chic Western wear.
 Her bubbly confidence makes her seem much older than she is – she’s 21 going on 40.
 Did I mention her English is impeccable?

 Photo caption: Interviewing Haya in her temporary home in Islamabad.
 We are concealing her face for her safety.
 Photo credit: Riley Nimens